HarshaVardhan31251/Future-Ready-Talent/README.md

  Project Title : Health Care and WellBeing System

- Problemn Statement : This webapp can be useful for Patients contacting the doctors in online mode.
+ Problem Statement : This webapp can be useful for Patients contacting the doctors in online mode.

  Primary Azure Technology : 1)Azure App Service 2)Azure Database for PostgreSQL